-Would you like to add emails from form submissions to your GetResponse lists?
+Would you like to add email addresses from your form submissions to your GetResponse lists?
 With the GetResponse addon for WPForms, you can easily create new mailing list subscribers from your form entries.

-1. Connecting Your GetResponse Account to WPForms
+Connecting Your GetResponse Account to WPForms

 When you’re ready, go ahead and click the Connect to GetResponse button.